It’s a bill called the “Fairness Act,” and it claims to stop discrimination. How bad can it really be?

 Q: What are the concerns for these schools?

 In other states, similar laws have been used to challenge the ability of religious schools to hire staff who align with their beliefs about marriage and human sexuality.
-This raises questions about whether faith-based institutions can maintain their mission and teachings.
+This destroys faith-based institutions’ ability to maintain their mission and teachings.

 Pronouns and Workplace Speech